 c) How many times does Jesus use the term life in this text and what does he affirm about life?

 d) What does the text say about the sheep that we are?
-Which are the qualities and the tasks of the sheep?
+What are the qualities and the tasks of the sheep?

 e) Shepherd (Pastor) - Pastoral.
-Do our pastoral works continue the mission of Jesus-Shepherd?
+Do our pastoral works continue the mission of Jesus as Shepherd?

 5. For those who desire to deepen more into the text

-i) The discourse of Jesus on the Good Shepherd (Jn 10, 1-18) is like a brick inserted into a wall which already exits.
+i) The discourse of Jesus on the Good Shepherd (Jn 10:1-18) is like a brick inserted into a wall which already exits.
 With this brick the wall is stronger and more beautiful.
-Immediately before, in Jn 9, 40-41, the Gospel spoke about the healing of the man born blind (Jn 9, 1-38) and of the discussion of Jesus with the Pharisees on blindness (Jn 9, 39-41).
-Immediately after in Jn 10, 19-21, John gives the conclusion of Jesus’ discussion with the Pharisees on blindness.
+Immediately before, in Jn 9:40-41, the Gospel spoke about the healing of the man born blind (Jn 9:1-38) and of the discussion of Jesus with the Pharisees on blindness (Jn 9:39-41).
+Immediately after in Jn 10:19-21, John gives the conclusion of Jesus’ discussion with the Pharisees on blindness.
 The Pharisees presented themselves before the people as leaders and believed that they could discern and teach the things of God.
-In reality, they were blind (Jn 9, 40-41) and they despised the opinion of the people represented by the man born blind who had been cured by Jesus (Jn 9, 34).
+In reality, they were blind (Jn 9:40-41) and they despised the opinion of the people represented by the man born blind who had been cured by Jesus (Jn 9:34).
 The discourse on the Good Shepherd has been inserted here for the purpose of offering some criteria to know how to discern who is the leader, the shepherd who deserves to be trusted.
-The parable fulfils a word which Jesus had just said to the Pharisees: “It is for judgment that I have come into this world, so that those without sight may see and those with sight may become blind.”
-(Jn 9, 39).
+The parable fulfills a word which Jesus had just said to the Pharisees: “It is for judgment that I have come into this world, so that those without sight may see and those with sight may become blind.”
+(Jn 9:39).

 ii) The discourse of Jesus on the “Good Shepherd” presents three comparisons, linked among themselves by the image of the sheep, which offer criteria to discern who is the true shepherd:

-First comparison (Jn 10, 1-5): “Enter through the gate”.
+First comparison (Jn 10:1-5): “Enter through the gate”.
 Jesus distinguishes between the shepherd of the sheep and the one who climbs some other way to rob them.
-That which reveals who is the shepherd is the fact that he enters through the gate.
+That which reveals the shepherd is the fact that He enters through the gate.
 The thief climbs some other way.

-Second comparison: (Jn 10, 6-10): “I am the gate”.
+Second comparison: (Jn 10:6-10): “I am the gate”.
 To enter through the gate means to act like Jesus, whose greatest concern is the life in abundance of the sheep.
-What the shepherd reveals is the defence of the life of the sheep.
+What the shepherd reveals is the defense of the life of the sheep.

 b) Commentary on the text:

 Jesus begins the discourse with the comparison of the gate: “He who does not enter through the gate, but climbs somewhere else, is a thief, a bandit!
-Instead, the one who enters through the gate, is the shepherd of the sheep!”
-To understand this comparison, it is well to remember what follows.
+Instead, the one who enters through the gate is the shepherd of the sheep!”
+To understand this comparison, it is important to remember what follows.
 At that time, the shepherds took care of the flocks during the day.
 When night arrived, they took the sheep into a large communitarian place, which was well protected against thieves and wolves.
 All the shepherds from the same region took their flocks there.
 There was a guardian who took care of them during the night.
 On the following day, early in the morning, the shepherd would go, knocked on the gate and the guardian would open.
 The sheep recognized the voice of their shepherd, got up and got out following him to the pastures.
 The sheep of the other shepherds heard the voice, but did not move because for them it was an unknown voice.
-The sheep recognizes the voice of its shepherd.
+The sheep recognizes the voice of their shepherd.
 From time to time, there was the danger of bandits.
-To rob the sheep, the thieves presented themselves to the guardian by the other door, but entered by another side or destroyed the wall, made of stones one on top of the other.
+To rob the sheep, the thieves didn't present themselves to the guardian by the door, but entered by another side or destroyed the wall.

 Jesus changes the comparison.
-First, he was the gate of the sheep.
-Now he says that he is the shepherd of the sheep.
+First, He was the gate of the sheep.
+Now He says that he is the shepherd of the sheep.
 And not just any shepherd, but rather: “I am the Good Shepherd!”
 The image of the good shepherd comes from the Old Testament.
 Everybody knew what a shepherd was and how he lived and worked.
-In saying that he is a Good Shepherd, Jesus presents himself as the one who comes to fulfil the promises of the prophets and the hopes of the people.
-He insists on two points: (a) the defence of the life of the sheep; the good shepherd gives his life (Jn 10, 22.214.171.124): (b) in the reciprocal understanding between the shepherd and the sheep; the shepherd knows his sheep and they know the shepherd (Jn 10, 4.14.16).
+In saying that He is a Good Shepherd, Jesus presents Himself as the one who comes to fulfill the promises of the prophets and the hopes of the people.
+He insists on two points: (a) the defense of the life of the sheep; the good shepherd gives His life (Jn 10:188.8.131.52), and (b) in the reciprocal understanding between the shepherd and the sheep; the shepherd knows his sheep and they know the shepherd (Jn 10:4.14.16).

-Now, instead of judging the behaviour of others, let us place ourselves before our own conscience and let us ask ourselves: “In my relationship with others, am I a mercenary or a shepherd?”
-Look, Jesus does not condemn you because the worker has a right to his salary (Lk 10, 7), but he asks you to take another step forward and to become a shepherd.
+Now, instead of judging the behavior of others, let us place ourselves before our own conscience and let us ask ourselves: “In my relationship with others, am I a mercenary or a shepherd?”
+Look, Jesus does not condemn you because the worker has a right to his salary (Lk 10:7), but he asks you to take another step forward and to become a shepherd.

-Jesus opens the horizon and says that he has other sheep that are not of this fold.
-They have not as yet heard the voice of Jesus, but when they will hear it, they will become aware that he is the shepherd and they will follow him.
+Jesus opens the horizon and says that He has other sheep that are not of this fold.
+They have not as yet heard the voice of Jesus, but when they will hear it, they will become aware that He is the shepherd and they will follow Him.
 Who will do this, and when will this happen?
-We are the ones, imitating in everything the behaviour of Jesus, the Good Shepherd!
+This intimates the future inclusion and call to the Gentiles later on.
+We are the ones, imitating in everything the behavior of Jesus, the Good Shepherd!

-In these two last verses Jesus opens himself and makes us understand something which is in the deepest part of his heart: his relationship with the Father.
-Here the truth of everything he says in another moment is perceived: “I shall no longer call you servants, but I have called you friends because all that I have heard from the Father I have made it known to you” (Jn 15, 15).
+In these two last verses Jesus opens Himself and makes us understand something which is in the deepest part of his heart: His relationship with the Father.
+Here the truth of everything He says in another moment is understood: “I shall no longer call you servants, but I have called you friends because all that I have heard from the Father I have made it known to you” (Jn 15:15).
 Jesus is for us an open book.

 c) Extending the information: